SummerJyl/SummerJyl/README.md

 You can click the Preview link to take a look at your changes.
 --->
 🌿 Hi, I'm Jylian Summers
+Senior Full Stack Engineer | React + Node.js + Python + Cloud Architecture | AWS Certified
-Software Engineer | Full-Stack Development + Real-Time Data Processing + Scientific Computing 📍 San Diego, CA | ✉️ jylian_summers@yahoo.com
+📍 San Diego, CA | ✉️ jylians.dev@gmail.com

 ---

-I build robust, scalable systems across the full stack — from real-time data pipelines and backend infrastructure to user-facing applications.
-With deep experience in scientific computing and regulated data environments, I specialize in Python, JavaScript, React, and cloud-based distributed systems.

-My expertise spans real-time data processing, API development, database optimization, and AWS cloud infrastructure.
-I thrive in fast-paced environments tackling complex technical challenges and rapidly adapting to new domains and cutting-edge technologies.
+Senior Full Stack Engineer with 8+ years building scalable, high-performance web applications using React, Node.js, Python, Ruby on Rails, and PostgreSQL.
+AWS certified with expertise in cloud architecture, serverless applications, and distributed systems.

+I specialize in architecting APIs, optimizing databases, and delivering mission-critical applications for healthcare and complex domains.
+My work spans real-time data processing pipelines, microservices architecture, and AI-integrated workflows.

+As a technical leader, I mentor teams, drive architectural decisions, and balance rapid iteration with long-term scalability.
+I thrive in ambiguous, fast-paced environments where engineering shapes product strategy.

 ---